angelglnd/-sveltejs-svelte-virtual-list-mod/README.md

 # svelte-virtual-list ([demo](https://svelte.dev/repl/f78ddd84a1a540a9a40512df39ef751b))

 A virtual list component for Svelte apps.
-Instead of rendering all your data, `<VirtualList>` just renders the bits that are visible, keeping your page nice and light.
+Instead of rendering all your data, `<VirtualList>` just renders the bits that are visible, keeping your page nice and light. small modification to be able to force a refresh items.
 ## Installation

 ```bash